ZoabKapoor/project-ideas/free-1.md

 1. As mentioned earlier, the implementer would probably spend a lot more time engaging in the systems aspect of the language than the design aspect.
 Since this class seems to be focused on language design in a big way, this project may not be best at fulfilling the learning goals of the class.
 2. Even if this language did exist, the bureaucracy required to get anything done with Mudd's administration may be a prohobitively large barrier to actually adopting this system.

+I think the main tradeoff in terms of deciding whether to implement this project is the tradeoff between spending a lot of time on language design (which is more in line with this class's goals) and building something that would be really useful to Mudders.